Oxidized is a network device configuration backup tool. It's a RANCID replacement!

 docker build -q -t oxidized/oxidized:latest oxidized/

-_Note: this step in only needed for creating Oxidized's configuration file and can be skipped if you already have it
+Note: this step in only required for creating the Oxidized configuration file and can be skipped if you already have one.

 docker run --rm -v /etc/oxidized:/root/.config/oxidized -p 8888:8888/tcp -t oxidized/oxidized:latest oxidized

 If the RESTful API and Web Interface are enabled, on the docker host running the container

 rest: 0.0.0.0:8888.
 This will bind port 8888 to all interfaces, and expose the port so that it could be accessed externally.
 (Issue #445)

 Alternatively, you can use docker-compose to launch the oxidized container:

 # docker-compose.yml # docker-compose file example for oxidized that will start along with docker daemon oxidized: restart: always image: oxidized/oxidized:latest ports: - 8888:8888/tcp environment: CONFIG_RELOAD_INTERVAL: 600 volumes: - /etc/oxidized:/root/.config/oxidized

 Run container again to start oxidized with your configuration:

 docker run -v /etc/oxidized:/root/.config/oxidized -p 8888:8888/tcp -t oxidized/oxidized:latest oxidized: Oxidized starting, running as pid 1 oxidized: Loaded 1 nodes Puma 2.13.4 starting... * Min threads: 0, max threads: 16 * Environment: development * Listening on tcp://0.0.0.0:8888